logic-and-applications/rocq-lna/README.md

         opam pin add -y LnA https://github.com/logic-and-applications/rocq-lna/releases/download/v1.0.0/LnA-1.0.0.tar.gz
         ```
         - The `-y` flag answers `yes` to the question if the versions to install are correct (and most other questions that may arise)
-        - This step may take a while.
+        - This step may take a while (+10 min).
 You can move on with the next steps. the VsCoq extension will not function until this step finishes, so ignore errors that look like:
           ![Error thrown if vscoq-language-server is not yet installed](images/vscoq-installation-error.png)

 2. Download and install our custom VS Code extension: `LnA-VS-code`.